It’s in the soil: securing our food future

-The world’s fresh food supply is in jeopardy, with continual soil degradation from traditional farming practices leading the United Nations to estimate that we only have about 60 years of harvests left, with around a third of planet’s soil now severely degraded.
+The world’s fresh food supply is in jeopardy.
+Continual soil degradation from traditional farming practices has led the United Nations to estimate that we may only have 60 years of harvests left.
+Around a third of the planet’s soil is now severely degraded.

 What is regenerative farming?